-Every company starts the simulation with one sensor product.
-The product sells to both Low Tech and High Tech customers.
+Every company starts the simulation with five sensor products.
+Your company has one product for each segment.
+You have one assembly line per product.
 Products can be terminated or added.
-Your company must have at least one product and cannot have more than five.
-Products can be targeted to one segment or both segments.
+Your company must have at least one product and cannot have more than eight.
 Your decisions, made every year on January 1, are carried out by your employees throughout the year.